the media about environmental

 Complaining about a story

-You can complain about a story, if you think it is too slanted or inaccurate.
+You can complain about a story, if you think it is too biased or inaccurate.
 You can try contacting the journalist, but it is far more effective to complain to the editor.
 Public television stations often have an independent board to handle such complaints.

 Some mainstream media take such complaints seriously, if you can point out specific factual errors.
 Some media do not care if they are wrong or unethical (just look at the tabloids).

 Public television stations usually have a requirement to be factual (with a lot of leeway).
 Private TV stations may not.
-Two TV journalists once sued a Fox affiliate they worked for over that issue.
+Two TV journalists once sued a Fox News affiliate they worked for over that issue.
 They lost.

 It is very unlikely that a story or program will be pulled off entirely.
 They may agree to edit or remove parts of the text in the article or shown on the screen (I have been able to do both).